nathancarter/weblurch/doc/plan.md

 correctly.

  * Implement the following cursor features in `LurchEditor`.
-    * Create a `LurchEditor` method for counting the number of cursor positions in any given node.
-The default value of the parameter will be the editor's root element.
-This includes counting twice positions that will be visually identical, but semantically different.
-It does *not* include counting any positions in any invisible elements.
     * Create a `LurchEditor` method for lifting the cursor out of the document, if one exists.
 (If one does not exist, it should call `updateCursor` to be sure of that, first.)